ianbrucey/jq/confluence/rules/general-rules.md

 - we store information about features in confluence/features
 - when you add a new field to a model, make sure that you update the fillable array on the class
 - we are using laravel 11 and Livewire 3
+- when working on a feature or a bug, do not touch any other functionality or elements, unless absolutely necessary to accomplish the task
+- any migrations you decide to create should have a file name with a date later than the last migration created.
+You should also provide the command to create the migration

+# Additional Rules:

+## Translation Rules
+- all user-facing text must use translation keys (no hardcoded strings)
+- translation keys should follow the format: `feature.context.key`
+- when adding new translations, update both `lang/en` and `lang/es` files

+## Component Rules
+- each Livewire component must have its own directory under `app/Livewire`
+- component properties must be explicitly typed
+- use `wire:loading` states for all async operations
+- implement proper validation messages for all forms

+## Security Rules
+- all user input must be validated
+- use typed properties for Livewire components to prevent mass assignment
+- implement proper authorization checks using Laravel policies
+- sensitive operations must be confirmed using modals

+## UI/UX Rules
+- all forms must show loading states during submission
+- all async operations must show feedback to users
+- error messages must be translated and user-friendly
+- modals must be closeable via escape key and clicking outside

+## Code Organization
+- keep Livewire components focused and single-purpose
+- extract reusable logic into traits
+- use dedicated form request classes for complex validation
+- maintain consistent naming conventions across components

+## Testing
+- all new features must include tests
+- test both success and failure scenarios
+- include translation tests for new user-facing text
+- test authorization rules for all new features

+## Documentation
+- document all new features in `confluence/features`
+- update technical documentation when changing architecture
+- include examples for complex component interactions
+- document any deviations from standard patterns